amantripathigithub/Application-2-Real-Time-Data-Processing/README.md

  - Wind Speed: > 7 m/s

 ## Backend:
- - The server fetches weather data from the OpenWeatherMap API every 10 minutes and updates the MongoDB database with the latest data.
+ - The server fetches weather data from the OpenWeatherMap API every 5 minutes and updates the MongoDB database with the latest data.
 ## Frontend:
- - The React application fetches weather data from the backend API and displays it in a user-friendly interface.
+ - The React application fetches weather data every 20 seconds from the backend API and displays it in a user-friendly interface with live chart updations.
 ## Alerts:
  - The frontend checks for conditions exceeding the thresholds and displays alerts for affected cities.